ReactNativeVN/react-native-list-popover/README.md

+__A modified ListPopover component is implemented in [list-popover-btn](https://github.com/pyliaorachel/react-native-list-popover/tree/list-popover-btn) branch__.
+Please take a look of a different style of ListPopover!

 # React-Native List Popover

 Popover is a great way to show a list of items for users to choose from.
 With <ListPopover/> component you can add a very simple pop over screen with a list of items as the child component and access the selected item from the parent component.
 It is a very easy way of adding a list of options to the UI.